-Government Code Section 65400 and General Plan Implementation Program 1.3 require the preparation of an annual report on the status of the General Plan and progress in its implementation.
-Following City Council review, the report needs to be sent to the Office of Planning and Research (OPR) and the Department of Housing and Community Development (HCD).
+Government Code Section 65400 and the City's General Plan Implementation Program Imp 1.3 require the preparation of an annual report on the status and progress of the General Plan implementation.
+Following City Council review, the report will be sent to the Office of Planning and Research (OPR) and the Department of Housing and Community Development (HCD) as required.

-The 2017 General Plan Status Report follows preparation guidelines set forth by OPR.
-The report reflects the status of the implementation measures at the conclusion of 2017, and does not reflect changes or updates which may have been directed in 2018.
-The implementation programs contained in Chapter 13 of the General Plan are included for reference as Attachment PC1.
-The report is the City's self-assessment of the status and implementation of the General Plan and Housing Element.
-The report is broken up into two parts: Part 1) General Plan Implementation Programs; and Part 2) Housing Element Annual Report (Attachment PC2).
+The 2018 General Plan Status Report follows preparation guidelines set forth by OPR.
+The report reflects the status of the implementation measures between January 1, 2018 and December 31, 2018 ("Reporting Period"), and does not reflect changes or updates which may have been directed in 2019.
+The implementation programs contained in Chapter 13 of the General Plan are included for reference as Attachment PC 1.
+The 2018 General Plan Update Status Report (Attachment PC 2) is the City's self-assessment of the status and implementation of the General Plan.
+The City has achieved substantial progress in the implementation of the General Plan.
+Some of the progress is evident in completed tasks such as the comprehensive Zoning Code Update in 2010; however, most progress is illustrated through ongoing tasks and long-term coordination efforts, with updates highlighted for 2018.